amended November 9, 2020

 8) The Trustees shall:

 a.
-Act as an auditing committee on behalf of the members and audit the books and accounts of the Secretary-Treasurer, the Recording Secretary, and the Committees at least once every calendar year.
+Act as an auditing committee on behalf of the members and audit the books and accounts of the Treasurer, the Recording Secretary, and the Committees at least once every calendar year.

 c.
 Be responsible to ensure that monies have not been paid out without proper constitutional or membership authorization.